ShamimHossain1/ShamimHossain1/readme.md

 <h1 align="center">Hi 👋, I'm Shamim Hossain</h1>
-<p align="center">A dedicated Computer Programming student at Seneca College in Canada with a strong foundation in web development and a passion for emerging technologies such as AI and Blockchain.
-His future goal is to become a software developer, where he can leverage his technical skills and continuously evolving knowledge in these innovative fields.
-Shamim is committed to staying current with industry trends and thrives in collaborative environments, working with diverse teams to create impactful and efficient solutions.
-He is actively seeking opportunities to apply his expertise in real-world projects and is open to discussing potential collaborations or opportunities in AI and Blockchain.</p>

 # 💫 About Me:
 🚀 Passionate about programming, problem-solving, and building scalable applications.
 Currently a student at Seneca College, Toronto, pursuing an Advanced Diploma in Computer Programming and Analysis.<br><br>💡 Actively learning Web Development while sharpening my DSA skills on HackerRank & LeetCode.
 Check out my GitHub repositories for my latest projects and coding solutions!